Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 -   I want to have options of which categories I want to be asked about in the quiz
 -   I want variety
 -   I want to receive feedback once my answer has been submitted
--   Have a timer to make the game more challenging
+-   I want to have a timer to make the game more challenging

 ## Site owners Goals